lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Note that length coding differs between CoAP options and SCHC variable size Compression Residue.

-The following sections present how SCHC compresses some specific CoAP options, the different subsections are based on how SCHC will compress the options and not by the options' behavior.
+The following sections present how SCHC compresses some specific CoAP options.

 If CoAP introduces a new option, the SCHC Rules MAY be updated, and the new Field ID description MUST be assigned to allow its compression.
 Otherwise, if no Rule describes this new option, the SCHC compression is not achieved, and SCHC sends the CoAP header without compression.